bradleyrp/omnicalc-beta/omni/notes.md

-			recall problems on OSX when running calculations over a tunnel perhaps we should *always* log to the log file and then add a flag that runs it in the background? remove the dry-run behavior entirely
+			recall problems on OSX when running calculations over a tunnel perhaps we should *always* log to the log file and then add a flag that runs it in the background? remove the dry-run behavior entirely questions
+	do we retain the name "DROPSPOT" in the factory codes because that's what connect.py is calling it